w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide transcripts and captions for multimedia content
+## Provide transcripts and captions for multimedia

 For audio-only content, such a podcast, provide transcripts.
 Include everything that is spoken, and descriptions of sounds that are important for understanding the content; for example 'squeaking door'.
 Provide this information, including the audio description, as captions when audio is used to accompany visual content, such as animations and video.
 The requirements vary for pre-recorded and live content.